Post-Op Instructions - Vienna, VA

 Patients who normally bruise easily may develop some discoloration of the skin following surgical procedures.
 This is not a significant complication.
 Gently massaging the cheeks and swollen areas will speed recovery.

 Most cases of nausea are caused by swallowing blood; however, drugs or pain medications can also cause nausea.
 Eat sparingly and take small sips of any carbonated drinks.
-If nausea persists, discontinue medication and notify our office.
+If nausea persists, discontinue medication and notify our dental office.

 We care about your health and wellbeing, even well after your procedure.
-If any difficulty or questions arise, please contact our office immediately.
+If any difficulty or questions arise, please contact our dental office immediately.